shuraride/twitchonao3/README.md

 Detailed info on how to make changes to this code on the [AO3 version](https://archiveofourown.org/works/45107263/chapters/113472118#workskin).

-This repository also includes the CSS/HTML for the AO3 version itself.
+This repository also includes the CSS/HTML for the AO3 "fic" itself.
 I sniped some code from the following people/fics to make it:
 - [Making a variable-width tooltip for mobile and desktop](https://archiveofourown.org/works/38363089) by Akzeal
 - [How to Make a "Choose Your Own Adventure" Fic](https://archiveofourown.org/works/11514573) by La_Temperanza
 - [Personal Experiment with HTML and CSS (Remove Chapter Titles)](https://archiveofourown.org/collections/A_Guide_to_Coding_and_Fanworks/works/15685086) by MohnblumenKind